techidaily/site-win11-tips/source/_posts/steps-to-fix-windows-11s-update-0x800f0922-failure.md

  Your computer must have enough space to download and install the Windows updates.
 If this isn't the case, you will likely face different issues, including the update error 0x800f0922.

- The solution, in this case, is to[free up disk space in your Windows computer](https://www.makeuseof.com/tag/6-tips-free-disk-space-windows-10/) .
+ The solution, in this case, is to [free up disk space in your Windows computer](https://www.makeuseof.com/tag/6-tips-free-disk-space-windows-10/) .
 One way to do that is by cleaning the drive containing the Windows 11 OS, which is C: drive for most users.

  To clean the drive, you can use the Disk Cleanup tool, which removes redundant files to create more space.
 Here's how to use it: